pulumi/pulumi-docker-build/provider/internal/embed/index-examples.md

 using System.Collections.Generic;
 using System.Linq;
 using Pulumi;
-using Docker = Pulumi.Docker;
+using Dockerbuild = Pulumi.Dockerbuild;

 return await Deployment.RunAsync(() =>
 {
-    var amd64 = new Docker.Buildx.Image("amd64", new()
+    var amd64 = new Dockerbuild.Image("amd64", new()
     {
         CacheFrom = new[]
         {
-            new Docker.Buildx.Inputs.CacheFromArgs
+            new Dockerbuild.Inputs.CacheFromArgs
             {
-                Registry = new Docker.Buildx.Inputs.CacheFromRegistryArgs
+                Registry = new Dockerbuild.Inputs.CacheFromRegistryArgs
                 {
                     Ref = "docker.io/pulumi/pulumi:cache-amd64",
                 },